How To Form A C Corp in Illinois

 Meet The Illinois Annual Reporting Requirements

 The state of Illinois does not require C Corps to file an initial report.
-However, C Corps in Illinois are required to submit an annual report with the Secretary of State by the corporation’s anniversary date.
+However, C Corporations in Illinois are required to submit an annual report with the Secretary of State by the corporation’s anniversary date.
 If C Corps in Illinois do not meet this deadline, they will be subject to late penalties, as assessed by the Secretary of State’s office.
 Corporations should be prepared to pay a filing fee of $75 each year when filing their annual report.

 DoMyLLC Is Here For You